timdp/event-registry/README.md

 // Note that this will also remove the progress listener from otherEmitter. eventRegistry.fin(emitter, 'end')

-// Shorthand for once + fin
+// Shorthand for once + fin.
 eventRegistry.onceFin(otherEmitter, 'done', someDoneListener)
 ```